AoiDragon/HADES/README.md

 ![model_figure](./figs/hades.jpg)

 ## Update
+- [5/5] We release the original HADES-generated-data in our paper.
-- [4/10] We release the code and datasets of HADES.
+- [4/10] We release the code of HADES.

 ## Dataset